 - Job Protections: how long do they last, and who is eligible?

 For those of you asking how much, the New Jersey state maternity leave law benefit amounts depend mostly upon your income, plus your choices and needs prior to conception.
 There are several programs highlighted below.

-Short term disability insurance provides maternity leave income.
-New Jersey state temporary disability benefit amounts are two-thirds of your gross income, up to a hard dollar cap which increases every year.
-Benefits are paid for twelve weeks for normal childbirth: four weeks prior to delivery, and up to eight weeks for c-section birth.
+New Jersey state temporary disability provides maternity leave income.
+Benefit amounts are two-thirds of your gross income, up to a hard dollar cap, which increases every year.
+Benefits are paid for twelve weeks for normal childbirth: four weeks prior to delivery, and up to eight weeks for C-section birth.

 The payments last for up to six months if you are continuously disabled, and are provided through the New Jersey TDI program.

 Extra Benefit Amounts

 New Jersey short-term disability for pregnancy can increase your maternity leave benefit.
 What happens if pregnancy complications require you to miss several months of work prior to delivery?
 Suddenly, a one-third pay cut or more may not be enough.
 Do not take chances.
 Buy this supplemental policy prior to conception to improve your finances.

 NJ maternity leave laws allow for baby bonding time for both moms and dads.
 While men do not qualify for disability leave, they do qualify for NJ paid family leave benefits.
 The benefit amount is the same two-thirds of income, and the payments last for six weeks.

 New Jersey state maternity leave laws contain a hidden gem easily overlooked.
 Not every couple is able to conceive.
 Without conception, there is no maternity leave.
 The NJ Family Building Act requires coverage for infertility treatments.
 Without the law, many couples would take on significant debt just before facing an extended maternity leave with partial pay and uncertain job security.

 NJ Maternity Leave Laws – Job Protections